lautarodragan/minesweeper/README.md

 Deployed and playable at https://minesweeper.tarokun.io/.

 The game has two modes:
-- Offline mode: runs completely in the browser.
+- 💾 Offline mode: runs completely in the browser.
 It's way faster, but has no persistence and can be cheated easily.
 If I added a highscore screen, offline games wouldn't count.
-- Online mode: requires signing up.
+- 🌎 Online mode: requires signing up.
 Uses the API.
 State is persisted on every action, browser can be safely closed.
 Can go back and pick up any past game.

-The online mode runs rather slowly due to using the free tier of MongoDB Atlas and Heroku, and not having any optimizations whatsoever.
+The online mode runs rather slowly due to using the free tier of MongoDB Atlas and Heroku.

 ## How to Play